Havish242/Drone-prototype-controlling-os/README.md

 Hot reload / static preview: Since index.html is static, you can open it directly in the browser during UI development without running Django.
 Use the Django backend only when testing form submissions or simulating telemetry.

 Extending telemetry: Current telemetry values are simulated in script.js.
 To connect to a real drone (e.g., via MAVLink), replace the mock telemetry generator with a WebSocket or REST API call.

-Video feed: The .video-placeholder div can be replaced with:

-<video> tag pointing to a live RTSP/HTTP stream, or

-WebRTC for low-latency feeds.

 🚀 Future Features (Ideas):-